BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

 layout: article
 ---

-## About this guide

-This guide explains how to setup `lein-dalap` in your leiningen project,
-specificaly:

-* How to specify which files would you like to be translated to clojurescript in your project.

-* How to use the default transformation rules that come with lein-dalap

-* How to define your own transformation rules for each file you want to transform to clojurescript

-* How to integrate easily with lein-cljsbuild

-## What version of lein-dalap this guide covers?

-This guide covers lein-dalap version {{site.package_version}}

 ## Overview

-lein-dalap is an _easy to use_ source code transformation tool.
-It's main purpose is to allow the programmer to share the same code base for both Clojure and Clojurescript without to much of a hassle.
+lein-dalap is a source code transformation tool that facilitates the creation and maintenance of libraries that work in Clojure *and* Clojurescript.

-lein-dalap allows you to author code that works in both the JVM and in the browser, without forking your code and without relying on [cljsbuild crossovers][cljsbuild_crossovers].
+lein-dalap allows you to maintain code that works in both the JVM and in the browser, without forking your code and without relying on [cljsbuild crossovers][cljsbuild_crossovers].

-lein-dalap is inspired by [cljx](https://github.com/lynaghk/cljx), a leiningen plugin that transforms input source files with a .cljx extension and special meta-data markup into .clj and .cljs output.
-In contrast with cljx, lein-dalap's input files are plain .clj files and only the .cljs files are auto-generated.
+lein-dalap is inspired by [cljx](https://github.com/lynaghk/cljx), a leiningen plugin that transforms input source files with a `.cljx` extension and special meta-data markup into `.clj` and `.cljs` output.
+In contrast with cljx, lein-dalap's input files are plain `.clj` files and only the `.cljs` files are auto-generated.
 It is also simpler to specify custom transformation rules at the project level.

+## What version of lein-dalap does this guide cover?

+This guide covers lein-dalap version {{site.package_version}}

 ## Supported Clojure Versions